Shopping Guide For Petite

 - They're not based on a petite person, so torso, sleeves of clothes, length of dress and its waist line, inseam of pants might end up too long.

-- Something such as tops or skirts might (if the shoulder and body fit) be fine, as you can wrap up your sleeves or tuck in the ends.
+- Something such as tops or skirts might be fine (if the shoulder and body-width fit), as you can wrap up your sleeves or tuck in the ends.

-- Be careful with pants, dress, jacket and coat.
+- Be careful with pants, dress, jacket and coat, while pants might be easier to hem, the others aren't easily alterable.

 Tailoring the Regular Size